 Cambridge University Students Union say her experience is far from unusual.
-They organised an online survey of 2,100 students and found 213 of those surveyed had experienced rape or attempted rape by penetration.
+They organised an of 2,100 students and found 213 of those surveyed had experienced rape or attempted rape by penetration.
 28.5% said they had been sexually assaulted and 85 % of those assaults took place on student nights out or in college.

 The Student Union believe this is linked to a sexist drinking culture and say that more needs to be done to tackle the problem.

 We'd really like to see compulsory consent workshops for freshers arriving and also a zero tolerance to sexual harrassment policy that is really clear on the college website, and that any student can access very easily.

 The city's MP, Julian Huppert, told ITV News that while Cambridge University needs to take steps to ensure its students are safe, he believes it has among the better policies on sexual assault, and was not to blame for a wider cultural problem.